khsamonte/blog/markdown/japanese/first-year-studying-japanese.md

 These are the things I would tell myself a year ago.

-・Language schools can give you a solid framework on how to start and continue with your studies, and a hundred hours of language school grants you a Student Visa eligibility (in my country at least), but its pedagogical efficacy differs from person to person.
-The possibility of losing motivation after attaining low scores in tests, vocab drills without sentence context, and the number of students in a class can all play as factors in diminishing their efficacy.
+・Language schools can give you a solid framework on how to start and continue with your studies, but its pedagogical efficacy differs from person to person.
+The N5 class was worth it, but you can stop from there and learn everything else on your own.
+You may lose a lot of motivation if you attain low scores in tests, and complex vocab drills without sentence context are not quite effective.
 However, they are a rich source of learning material and resources for your own studies.
 Ultimately, language schools are merely _supplemental_ to my main learning methods.

 ・Learn Japanese the Japanese way and don't translate everything you read to English in your head.
 Translation drills can lead to unnatural sentence structures.
 Also, there is such a thing as over-reliance on Google Translate.
 I highly recommend trying to analyze more complex sentences on your own first, with Google Translate only serving as a last resort.

-・Aside from obvious nouns like "dog" and "vending machine", Japanese words have a life of their own and cannot be completely defined by their closest English translation.
+・Aside from nouns like 犬 (dog), パソコン (laptop), or 自動販売機 (vending machine), Japanese words have a life of their own and cannot be completely defined by their closest English translation.
 The word 面白い (omoshiroi) means "funny", but it also means "interesting".
 Some words don't even have direct translations; they can only be grasped by the context in which they are used.

 ・You don't always have to immerse in material with comprehensible input (i+1).
 Sometimes, you can listen to something way more challenging than your current level.
 The important thing is you are _thoroughly enjoying the material_ enough for you to listen to it over and over and over.